pirouzmehmandoost/ama_app/README.md

 ## Enable file uploading-

-Allow for users to upload CSV files on which RAG will train.
+Allow for users to upload CSV files and to migrate db on which RAG may train.

 ## generated environmental report-